kredar/kredar.github.io/_posts/2021-10-13-conversational-ai.md

 I recently discussed the current state of Conversational AI and its future.
 It was a great discussion, and I thought to share some of it here.
 But first, let's talk about what is Conversational AI?

 **Conversational AI** is a combination of various tools, frameworks, and machine learning models that allow humans to interact with the technology using natural language.
 It could be a chatbot on a website or social messaging app, a smart speaker like Amazon Echo, or Conversational IVR in the telephony system.
 In other words, Conversational AI can communicate like a human by recognizing speech or text, understanding human's intent,  and responding in a way that mimics human conversation.

 The best Conversational AI offers an experience that is indistinguishable from a conversation with a human.
-Only several chatbot implementations claimed that they passed the Turing Test[^2], but none are Enterprise implementation and more of a Smalltalk, ie, chitchat bots.
+Only several chatbot implementations claimed that they passed the Turing Test[^2], but they are more of a Smalltalk, ie, chitchat bots.

 Conversational AI or chatbots is not something new.
 The first chatbot, [ELIZA](https://en.wikipedia.org/wiki/ELIZA), was created back in 1966.
 But only in the last decade we saw a massive investments, advancements as well as interest in Conversational AI and its applications in enterprise organizations.

 ## Conversational AI use cases